akoaysigod/tenPlayerChess/README.md

 Otherwise, search for "solarjetmen.com" in the ChessClient.js.
 It's currently on line 24625.
 Edit the Server.py server in main, it should be pretty obvious.

 To see it running already, probably, checkout [solarjetmen.com/chessGame](http://solarjetmen.com/chessGame/).
-The server may or may not be doing something weird but it'll get more stable as I continue to finish this.
+The server seems to be pretty stable so it should be running constantly now.

 <b>Credits:</b><br>
 Chess pieces were by [Brian Provan](http://opengameart.org/content/colorful-chess-pieces)